joelagnel/rust-cpp-book/chapters/03-rust-explicit.md

-## Rust is Explicit about Programmer Intentions (Ex: Mutability is Explicit)
+## Rust is Explicit about Intentions

 [Back to Table of Contents](#table-of-contents)